top of page

 Narrandera def Griffith

 Match report: Griffith footballers braved the elements on Sunday to fulfil their engagement for the McWilliams Cup but were short of several players.
 The heavy rain which had fallen over night, together with the light showers during Sunday, made the playing field a quagmire and conditions unpleasant for the players.
-Narrandera won very easily.
+Narandera won very easily.

 LDFA Second Semi Final - Sunday August 14, 1938 at Griffith Showground

-Narrandera ....
+Narandera ....
 3.7 ..
 3.8 ..
 6.16 ..
 7.18 (60)

-Fivebough ......
+Fivebough .....
 0.0 ..
 4.6 ..
 4.8 ..
 7.10 (52)

 Fivebough: Alan Mitchell 2, Alan Helson 2, Roy Poulsen 2, Jack Gladman